-Caution Hacker at work

-1. WWW are initials that stand for World Wide Web.
+- 1. WWW are initials that stand for World Wide Web.
 The Web is one of the services available on the Internet.
-It allows you millions of pages a system of links.
-Because it is world-wide, it was originally called the World Wide Web or WWW.

-2. Modem is equipment connected to computer for sending/ receiving digital information by telephone line.
-You need a modem to connect to Internet, to send electronic mail and to fax.

-^{} A computer hacker is someone who tries to break into computer systems, especially in order to get secret information.
+It allows you millions of pages a a system of links.
+Because it is world- wide, it was originally called the World Wide Web or WWW. - a. to access, through - b. to access, with - c. to call, through - d. to reach, across - 2.
+Modem is equipment connected to computer for sending/receiving digital information by telephone line.
+You need a modem to connect to Internet, to send electronic mail and to fax. - a. the, a, theb. an, a, thec. an, the, ad. a, an, the - A computer hacker is someone who tries to break into computer systems, especially in order to get secret information.

-Have to = necessity

-People have to eat.
-You don't have to meet your chat friend.

 9. A lot of people do chatting on the Internet to make new friends.
-Sort the ideas below into for or against.
+Sort the ideas below into for and against.

-Against For Young people are sometimes too shy to talk to people.
+Young people are sometimes too shy to talk to people.
 They are afraid to make friends in real life.
-They find it easier to have online friends.
+They find it easy to have online friends.

 You may find your chat friends more understanding and loving.
 It is easier to talk to someone you don't know very well.
 So you don't need to have any real friends.

 Only weak people do chatting all the time.
 Strong people don't do chatting very often.

+People sometimes do chatting to escape from their problems.

+People are very busy these days.
+They don't have so much free time.
+Do you think it is easy to chat all the time?
 Young people do chatting just for fun.
 They have a lot of real friends at school.
-People sometimes do chatting to escape their problems.

 You don't have to meet your chat friend.
 You don't see their reactions to your messages.
-People are very busy these days.
-They don't have so much free time.
-Do you think it is easy to chat all the time?